Los Angeles Drug Possession Lawyer

 To convict you of drug possession, the prosecution must prove (1) that you had control over the drug, (2) that you knew about the drug, (3) that you knew it was an illegal drug, and (4) that you had enough of the drug to use.
 There are two ways in which you can possess the drug: actual possession and constructive possession.
 For actual possession, you must have physical control over the drug.
 For constructive possession, you can have control over it through other people or objects (i.e., you were in your house but the drugs were in your car.)

-Typically, if this is your first time offending, you can get a drug diversion program instead of jail time.
+Typically, if this is your first time offending, you can get a drug diversion program instead of jail time, which is a form of alternative sentencing.
 It is recommended that you speak with an attorney as soon as you are aware of the investigation into or charges you so that you may discuss the specifics of your cases, possible defenses, and how to achieve the best outcome.

 Criminal Lawyer for Any Type of Drug Possession Arrest